What's Happening Now?

 Late fall is the best and easiest time to sow milkweed seeds outside, whether in the ground or in pots.
-Cover the seeds with 1/4".
+Cover the seeds with 1/4" soil.
 The rain/snow freeze/thaw process of winter helps to break down the tough shells enabling the seeds to germinate when temperatures warm in the spring.

 Mark your seed locations.
 Watch for signs of sprouting beginning in April through June, depending on location in Utah.
 The first few monarchs arrive in the state in May, laying eggs that will hatch in June.